yashsakhuja/ManCity-Hackathon/README.md

 https://personalpages.manchester.ac.uk/staff/jian-bo.yang/JB%20Yang%20Journal_Papers/RuleUtility.pdf

-Refer to the following files in the repository for this bit of the project:
+Refer to the following files in the repository (under the Defensive Rankings- ER Model folder) for this bit of the project:

 IDS Downlaod- StudentVersion ZipFile (Setup)